dg-gh/welp_library/docs/welp_threads.md

 It also provides these two classes :

 - welp::async_task_end for not allowing the main thread to progress until a task gets completed
-- welp::async_task_result< Ty> for not allowing the main thread to progress until a task with a return type Ty gets completed
+- welp::async_task_result< Ty> for not allowing the main thread to progress until a task with a return type Ty gets completed and for storing the return value of type Ty of the task executed on the other thread.

 # Member functions of welp::threads< Allocator> T